Bachelor in Design - Study PlanCreate a better reality

 The Bachelor in Design aims to teach young ambitious individuals to build the proper skill set to become professionals capable of facing real-world challenges.

-Through our hands-on teaching methodology, students from the Bachelor in Design will find the perfect ideal balance between what is studied throughout their degree and the projects that are applied based on real-world scenarios.
+Through our hands-on teaching methodology, students from the Bachelor in Design will find a perfect balance between what is studied throughout their degree and the projects that are applied based on real-world scenarios.

 This will aid them to develop profiles that are able to adapt to new trends happening now in the 21st century.